Arizona Home Insurance Quotes

 Though the state experiences dry temperatures year round, two rainy seasons rapidly raise the amount of moisture in the air and create conditions perfect for thunderstorms, lightning, wind, and torrential downpours.
 While home insurance typically covers all of these events, it doesn't protect from the flash flooding that downpours can cause.
 If you live in a floodplain, consider purchasing a separate flood insurance policy.
 Earthquakes, which also typically are not covered by standard home insurance policies, also also occur occasionally in the state – though at relatively low strengths.

 Home insurance rates in Arizona

-Average Arizona home insurance rates in October were approximately $616.00 which have increased since September when rates were around $612.
+Average Arizona home insurance rates in February were approximately $623.00 which have decreased since January when rates were around $632.
 Average rates in the area reflect premiums on new policies sold by HomeInsurance.com in Arizona.
 For a full list of premiums by state visit our RateReport.

 Average Premiums for Home Insurance In Arizona

 Do these average premiums for the Grand Canyon State follow the national trend?
 The average premium for home insurance in the U.S. is $815 compared with Arizona's average premium of $623.